HarryEm/Titanic/readme.md

 ## Notebooks

-The files relate to two notebooks
+The files relate to two notebooks exploring both how [feature engineering](https://www.kaggle.com/harryem/feature-engineering-on-the-titanic-for-0-81339) and two different approaches for dealing with [missing data](https://www.kaggle.com/harryem/titanic-comparing-two-approaches-for-missing-data) can improve predictive accuracy.

 ## TitanicKernelKaggle is my first attempt at a full scale data project